coronel08/my-notes/notes/docs/aws.md

     -   Regional - For Clients within the same region
     -   Private - Only accessed from your VPC
 -   Deployment Stages - need to deploy for changes to be in effect, deployed in stages
-    -   Stage Variables - environment variables for API gateway, passed in context object in AWS
+    -   Stage Variables - environment variables for API gateway, passed in context object in AWS.
+Act like environment variables and can be used in API setup and mapping templates.
     -   Canary Deployment - usually prod stage, can choose % of traffic the stages receive
--   Caching - reduces # of calls made to API, Default TTL is 300 seconds but max is 3600s.
+-   API Gateway Caching - reduces # of calls made to API, Default TTL is 300 seconds but max is 3600s.
 Capacity between .5gb to 237gb. expensive so used mainly in production
+    -   Invalidate Cache - using header `Cache-Control: max-age=0` (should require authorization so that not every client can)
 -   Usage Plans & Api Keys - use Api keys to identify clients and meter access, how much and how fast they can call api. can throttle and add quota
+-   API Gateway Import -Import a REST API from an external definition file such as (Swagger) into API Gateway.
--   CloudWatch - metrics are by stage
+-   CloudWatch - metrics are by stage, near real time metrics sent in 1 minute periods
+    -   Count - gets the total number of API requests in a given period.
+    -   IntegrationLatency - measure the responsiveness of the backend
+    -   Latency - metrics to measure the overall responsiveness of your api calls
+    -   CacheHitCount & CacheMissCount - metrics to optimize cache capacities
 -   Security - controlling and managing access to REST API
     -   Resource Policies / IAM - JSON similar to Lambda Resource policy, Allow for access and security.
 Great for users and role already in AWS
     -   Cognito User Pools - API gateway automatically verifies using AWS Cognito
     -   Lambda Authorizer / Custom Auth - token based auth OAuth or SAML, great for 3rd party